Contracting isometries and differentiability of the escape rate: Introduction

 Furthermore, these two quantities tell us how the random walk probes the $G$-orbit on $X$.
 When $L(\mu)$ is finite, almost every sample path $(Z_{n})_{n>0}$ escapes to infinity with rate $l(\mu)$, i.e., $l(\mu) = \lim_{n} d(o, Z_{n} o)/n$.
 Similarly, when $H(\mu)$ is finite, almost every sample path $(Z_{n})_{n >0}$ arrives at an $\operatorname{exp}(-n h(\mu))$-probable orbit point at time $n$, i.e., $h(\mu) = -\lim_{n} \log \mu^{\ast n} (Z_{n}) / n$.
 Finally, the volume growth $v := \limsup_{n} \ln(\# \{ g \in G : d(o, go) < n\}) / n$ tells us how many orbit points there are within a bounded distance.
 The Guivarc'h fundamental inequality (\cite{guivarch1980loi}, \cite{blachere2008asymptotic}) reads and for word hyperbolic groups, the equality holds if and only if the limiting distributions for the $\mu$-random walk (the $\mu$-harmonic measure) and the orbit counting (the Patterson-Sullivan measure) are equivalent \cite{blachere2011harmonic}.

-It is natural to ask the dependence of the quantities $h(\mu)$ and $l(\mu)$ on the underlying measure $\mu$.
-Indeed, Gou{\"e}zel, Math{\'e}us and Maucourant proved in \cite{gouezel2018entropy} that given a finite subset $S \subseteq G$ of a word hyperbolic group, there exists a constant $C <1$ such that $h(\mu) \le Cl(\mu)v$ holds for all symmetric probability measure $\mu$ supported in $S$.
+It is natural to ask about the dependence of the quantities $h(\mu)$ and $l(\mu)$ on the underlying measure $\mu$.
+Indeed, Gou{\"e}zel, Math{\'e}us and Maucourant proved in \cite{gouezel2018entropy} that given a finite subset $S \subseteq G$ of a non-virtually free word hyperbolic group, there exists a constant $C <1$ such that $h(\mu) \le Cl(\mu)v$ holds for all symmetric probability measures $\mu$ supported in $S$.
 One ingredient of their argument is the continuity of $h(\mu)$ and $l(\mu)$ with respect to the underlying measure $\mu$.

-In this paper, we focus on group actions that involve strongly contracting isometries.
+In this paper, we focus on group actions that involve contracting isometries (see Convention \ref{conv:main}).
 We say that a probability measure $\mu$ on $G$ is \emph{non-elementary} if the semigroup generated by the support of $\mu$ contains two independent contracting isometries of $X$.
 We say that a sequence of measures $\{\mu_{i}\}_{i>0}$ on $G$ \emph{converges simply} to $\mu$ if $\mu_{i}(g) \rightarrow \mu(g)$ for each $g\in G$.
 We recall the continuity of the escape rate:

 \begin{thm}[{\cite[Proposition 5.15]{gouezel2022exponential}}] Let $G$ be a countable group acting on a metric space $(X, d)$ that involves two independent contracting isometries.
-Let $\mu$ be a non-elementary probability measure on $G$, and let $\{\mu_{i}\}_{i > 0}$ be a sequence of probability measures that converges simply to $\mu_{0}$ with $L(\mu_{i}) \rightarrow L(\mu)$.
+Let $\mu$ be a non-elementary probability measure on $G$, and let $\{\mu_{i}\}_{i > 0}$ be a sequence of probability measures that converges simply to $\mu$ with $L(\mu_{i}) \rightarrow L(\mu)$.
 Then $l(\mu_{i})$ converges to $l(\mu)$. \end{thm}

 This result is originally due to Erschler and Kaimanovich for hyperbolic groups \cite{kaimanovich2013continuity} and due to Mathieu and Sisto for acylindrically hyperbolic groups and Teichm{\"u}ller space \cite{mathieu2020deviation}.
-See also \cite{masai2021drift} for another approach for the case of Teichm{\"u}ller space.
-Gou{\"e}zel reproved this result for non-elementary isometry groups of Gromov hyperbolic spaces and his argument applies to group actions involving contracting isometries (see \cite{choi2022random1} for the necessary modification).
+In \cite{masai2021drift}, Masai gave another argument for Teichm{\"u}ller space.
+Gou{\"e}zel reproved this result for non-elementary isometry groups of Gromov hyperbolic spaces.
+His argument can be adapted to group actions involving contracting isometries.
+See \cite[Section 3.2, 3.3]{choi2022random1} for the necessary modification, where the alignment lemmata are presented).

 Hugely motivated by the works of Gou{\"e}zel \cite{gouezel2022exponential}, Mathieu \cite{mathieu2015entropy} and Mathieu and Sisto \cite{mathieu2020deviation}, we aim to investigate higher regularity of the escape rate on various spaces.
 Given a signed measure $\eta$ on $G$, we define